How Long to Proof Sourdough (Complete Guide)

 8:45 AM – 9:45 PM- Cool bread before cutting and eating.

-Sourdough Proofing FAQ
+FAQs: Sourdough Bread Proofing

-1. Does sourdough take longer to proof than commercial yeast dough?
+Does sourdough take longer to proof than commercial yeast dough?

 Yes, it does.
 Sourdough takes longer for your dough rise than commercial yeast because it relies on the natural fermentation process using wild yeast and lactic acid bacteria.
 This is a slower process and less concentrated than the isolated, fast-acting strains found in commercial yeast.

-2. Can you bulk ferment and final proof in the fridge?
+Can you bulk ferment and final proof in the fridge?

 Yes, you can.
 But overall the process will take longer.

-3. What happens if you proof too long?
+What happens if you proof too long?

 This will cause overproofed dough.
 The structure of your dough will be weakened.
 This may cause your bread to spread and not rise properly.